 Short codes are usually leased for a set length of time i.e. 3 months, 6 months or 12 months at a time.
 You would need to apply for a short code via your SMS service provider.
 Infobip can help with this process with a service that covers more than 50 countries globally.

 The exact price depends on the type of short code that you want (Dedicated, Premium, Shared etc.) the country that you will be using it, and the duration that you will need it for.
 In the US, a randomly allocated short code is the cheapest to lease and usually costs between $400 and $600 a month, but it can cost more than double if you want a specific number (for example, one that spells your business name on a phone keypad).

 Zero rated short codes are used for 2-way interaction between companies and their customers where the customers do not pay the cost of sending messages to the company, who pick up this cost.
 The common use case is for opt-out as in many countries regulations require free opt-out.

 Zero rated short code are also used to motivate customers to leave feedback.
-Often companies send SMS to end customers requesting service or product ratings.
-In order to motivate end customers to fill out the survey and give feedback, companies stress out that the message is completely free for them.
+Companies will send messages to end customers requesting service or product ratings and stress that the message is free for the customer.